michaelstepner/email-oauth2-proxy-aws/README.md

 ## Acknowledgements

 This project only exists thanks to [Simon Robinson](https://github.com/simonrob)'s excellent work on [email-oauth2-proxy](https://github.com/simonrob/email-oauth2-proxy).
-His generous answers in the Issues on that project were invaluable in the development of this project.
+His generous answers in the Issues on that project and implementation of [PR 114](https://github.com/simonrob/email-oauth2-proxy/pull/114) were invaluable in the development of this project.